 1 LMU Drive, Suite 270

 Los Angeles, CA 90045-2659

-Q. When is the financial aid office open?
+Q. When is the LMU Financial Aid office open?

 Q. Can I schedule an appointment to meet with a financial aid counselor?

 It is not necessary to make an appointment to meet with a financial aid counselor.
-You can call our office to set up an appointment if you do wish to have one established.
+You can call our office to set up an appointment if you wish to have one established.
 When our office is open for operations, walk-in appointments can be made with counselors if a counselor is available.

-Questions can also be submitted via e-mail, to firstname.lastname@example.org, and will be responded to within two business days.
+Questions can also be submitted via e-mail, to firstname.lastname@example.org, and will be responded to within three business days.